TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

     - Board shall cost no more than $350 USD in materials
     - Board shall have a modular design allowing for upgrades to individual systems.
 ## Constraints
-The chess board will be designed to operate efficiently while adhering to the following safety and regulatory requirements:
+The chessboard will be designed to operate efficiently while adhering to the following safety and regulatory requirements:

 1. **Regulatory and Compliance Constraints**